Heroes (2008 film): Critical reception

 Heroes received generally positive reviews from critics.
 Taran Adarsh of Bollywood Hungama gave the film 3.5 stars out of 5.

 According to The Indian Express, the film does manage to say what it set out to; that pride keeps the families of the deceased soldiers going, civilians sleep peacefully only because soldiers give up their lives, and that a country survives only because it has brave soldiers guarding its borders.
 But it argues the director is too simplistic and that wringing emotion out of so many situations causes even the supreme sacrifice that the soldiers make turn trite.
-India Times movies gave the movie 3 out of 5.
+Indiatimes rated the movie 3 out of 5 stars.

 Box office

 The film grossed $326,425 in its opening week.